FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 * 5. The Presentation of the Project

-The Hack-plan is to work on Slack and via video conference to cover these modules over the weekend as we work through a use case for the Privacy Day consent button.
-I.e. Health Care.
+The Hack-plan is to work on Slack and via video conference to cover these modules over the weekend as we work through a use case for the Privacy Day consent button.  i.e. Health Care Data Access.

-Everyone who has an interest and can help with any of the above, from legal hacking notice requirements, to creating instructions, promoting, making desings. etc.
+Everyone who has an interest and can help with any of the above, from legal hacking notice requirements, to creating instructions, promoting, graphic desings, messaging form. etc.

 (NOTE: We are also looking for other project research or otherwise who might be interested in making a buttong with the project kit or even partnering with the project itself.)